Coronavirus Tracker: Here's how cases are trending in San Antonio and Texas

 - Hays County: 142 new cases Saturday; a total of 815 cases and five fatalities in the county.

-Bexar County reported its largest one-day COVID-19 positive tests total Saturday, with 230 new cases.
-Four new deaths also were reported Saturday, bringing the county's death toll to 88.
+Bexar County reported 151 new confirmed coronavirus cases on Sunday.
+No new deaths were reported, so the county's death toll remains 88.

-There are 148 COVID-19 positive patients in area hospitals.
-Of those, 58 are in the intensive care unit and 26 are on ventilators, the city and county reported Saturday.
+There are 167 COVID-19 positive patients in area hospitals Sunday.
 Hospitals report 78% of ventilators are available and 26% of hospital beds are available.

 “We must continue to work together to contain the spread of COVID-19.
 We likely will be battling this pandemic for a long time, and our best defense is vigilance,” said Mayor Ron Nirenberg.
 “If you need to leave your home, practice social distancing, wear a face covering and wash your hands.
 If you are in an at-risk population, you should stay home whenever possible.”